Severe Thunderstorm Warning issued for Broome, Chenango, Delaware by NWS - News Break

 Severe Thunderstorm Warning issued for Broome, Chenango, Delaware by NWS

-Effective: 2021-07-09 16:46:00 EDT Expires: 2021-07-09 17:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Heavy rainfall is occurring with these storms, and may lead to flash flooding.
+Effective: 2021-07-09 15:58:00 EDT Expires: 2021-07-09 16:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Heavy rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Broome; Chenango; Delaware The National Weather Service in Binghamton has issued a * Severe Thunderstorm Warning for Southeastern Broome County in central New York Southwestern Delaware County in central New York Southeastern Chenango County in central New York Susquehanna County in northeastern Pennsylvania Northwestern Wayne County in northeastern Pennsylvania * Until 530 PM EDT. * At 446 PM EDT, severe thunderstorms were located along a line extending from near Sidney to near Montrose, moving southeast at 35 mph.
-HAZARD...60 mph wind gusts.
+Target Area: Broome; Chenango; Delaware The National Weather Service in Binghamton has issued a * Severe Thunderstorm Warning for Southeastern Broome County in central New York West central Delaware County in central New York Southern Chenango County in central New York * Until 445 PM EDT. * At 358 PM EDT, a severe thunderstorm was located near Sanitaria Springs, or 12 miles northeast of Binghamton, moving east at 30 mph.
+HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Sidney, Jackson, Walton, Clifford, Sanford, Colchester, Susquehanna, Forest City, Deposit and Susquehanna Depot.
-HAIL...<.75IN WIND...60MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Sidney, Sanford, Deposit, Coventry, Greene, Bainbridge, Masonville, Windsor, Afton and Chenango Forks.
+HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0